aniketchawardol/generic_wallpaper_site/README.md

     cd walls.io
     ```

-2. Open `index.html` in your preferred web browser to view the application.
+2. Open `index.html` from the main_page folder in your preferred web browser to view the application.

 ## Usage